 - blockchain for securing Internet-of-Things networks, where devices have limited capabilities

 - data ownership and monetization: the benefits blockchain can give to ordinary users like every one of us, with regards to getting control and be the owners of our own data and avoiding privacy breaches and unauthorized data trading

 I am also investigating sharing economies, through the study of mathematical models for various exchange scenarios.
 I am trying to identify under what conditions such exchange markets are sustainable, what equilibria they will reach, what are the optimal and incentive-compatible allocation policies for the resources in such environments, and what is the impact of the network.
 Different variations can exist, and applications range from infrastructure sharing and trade and organization management, to social networks and sharing economy services.

 As a past work, while I was in my fifth and final year as an undergraduate at NTUA, for my thesis (which resulted later in a publication) I designed and developed a path-based algorithm for generating recommendations for online systems using data embedding in the hyperbolic space.

-- N. Papadis, L. Tassiulas, “Blockchain-based Payment Channel Networks: Challenges and Recent Advances”, 2020 (under review at IEEE Access)
+- N. Papadis, L. Tassiulas, “Blockchain-based Payment Channel Networks: Challenges and Recent Advances”, IEEE Access, 2020 (open access pdf)